-Subject to Rules G57, G59 and G60, and unless otherwise agreed by all parties, all Documents produced or disclosed in the course of an ADA including the
+- 57 Subject to Rules G58, G60 and G61, and unless otherwise agreed by all parties, all Documents produced or disclosed in the course of an ADA including the determination shall be treated as confidential by the Hearing Chair, Panel Members, the Allocation Chair, the Secretary and all parties and shall only be used: - for the purposes of the ADA, including any appeal or further stage in the determination procedure; - (b) for enforcing the ADA determination; or - in support of a plea of estoppel in any subsequent proceedings. - 58 The confidentiality obligations under Rule G57 shall not apply to Documents which are:

-- determination shall be treated as confidential by the Hearing Chair, Panel Members, the Allocation Chair, the Secretary and all parties and shall only be used: - (a) for the purposes of the ADA, including any appeal or further stage in the determination procedure; - (b) for enforcing the ADA determination; or - (c) in support of a plea of estoppel (or, for ADAs taking place in Scotland, of res judicata) in any subsequent proceedings. - 57 The confidentiality obligations under Rule G56 shall not apply to Documents which are: - (a) agreed in writing by all Dispute Parties to be disclosed (including in any Underlying Contract between them); - (b) made available to the advisers or financial associates of the party in question, upon obtaining an undertaking of strict confidentiality from such persons; - (c) disclosed on a confidential basis to the ORR or the appropriate franchising authority in the normal course of business; - (d) disclosed pursuant to Rule G59 or 60; or - (e) required to be disclosed pursuant to the order of a court of competent jurisdiction. - Within seven days of its receipt of the determination (or such longer period as the Hearing Chair shall allow), any party to the dispute may give notice to the Hearing Chair and the other parties to the dispute: - (a) that it objects to the publishing of all or some of the Documents specified in Rule G59: - (b) whether it considers that the Hearing Chair should exercise his discretion to exclude from publication any part of the determination which relates to its affairs; and - (c) if confidentiality is sought, its justification for considering that the grounds referred to in Rule G61 do not exist. - If no notice under Rule G58 is given within the time specified in that Rule, the Secretary shall publish the following Documents on the access disputes website: - (a) each finalised Statement of Case (including all exhibits and attachments to such statements of case); - (b) each request from the Hearing Chair for further information and all responses to such requests; - (c) all written submissions from all parties; and - (d) all awards and/or determinations from the Hearing Chair. - If any Dispute Party serves a notice in accordance with Rule G58, the Hearing Chair shall be entitled to hear the parties on the question of confidentiality and determine which Documents shall be published and/or whether any aspects of such

-Documents should be made illegible or excluded prior to publishing.
+- agreed in writing by all Dispute Parties to be disclosed (including in any Underlying Contract between them): - (b) made available to the advisers or financial associates of the party in question, upon obtaining an undertaking of strict confidentiality from such persons; - disclosed on a confidential basis to the ORR or the Secretary of State in the normal course of business; - (d) disclosed pursuant to Rule G60 or 61; or - (e) required to be disclosed pursuant to the order of a court of competent jurisdiction. - 59 Within seven days of its receipt of the determination (or such longer period as the Hearing Chair shall allow), any party to the dispute may give notice to the Hearing Chair and the other parties to the dispute: - (a) that it objects to the publishing of all or some of the Documents specified in Rule G60: - (b) whether it considers that the Hearing Chair should exercise his discretion to exclude from publication any part of the determination which relates to its affairs; and - (c) if confidentiality is sought, its justification for considering that the grounds referred to in Rule G62 do not exist. - 60 If no notice under Rule G59 is given within the time specified in that Rule, the Secretary shall publish the following Documents on the access disputes website: - each finalised Statement of Case (including all exhibits and attachments to such statements of case); - (b) each request from the Hearing Chair for further information and all responses to such requests; - (c) all written submissions from all parties; and - (d) all awards and/or determinations from the Hearing Chair. - If any Dispute Party serves a notice in accordance with Rule G59, the Hearing Chair shall be entitled to hear the parties on the question of confidentiality and determine which Documents shall be published and/or whether any aspects of such Documents should be made illegible or excluded prior to publishing.
 If any such representations shall have been made to him, unless the parties to the dispute otherwise agree the Hearing Chair shall provide the parties to the dispute with his reasons for making his determination on confidentiality.
-Such reasons shall be given in writing but shall not be published on the access disputes website.

-- There is a presumption that the Documents identified in Rule G57 shall be published provided that: - (a) publication will not, in the Hearing Chair's reasonable opinion, result in any material adverse effect on the party or parties objecting to publication; and - (b) the determination contains a finding or findings of wider railway industry significance; and - (c) it is just in all the circumstances to decline the objection from the objecting party. - Documents including the determination produced or disclosed in the course of an ADA in connection with Condition J10.14.1 of the Network Code shall be kept confidential and such Documents shall not be published on the access disputes website.
+Such reasons shall be given in writing but shall not be published on the access disputes website. - 62 There is a presumption that the Documents identified in Rule G58 shall be published provided that: - publication will not, in the Hearing Chair's reasonable opinion, result in any material adverse effect on the party or parties objecting to publication; and - the determination contains a finding or findings of wider railway industry significance; and - (c) it is just in all the circumstances to decline the objection from the objecting party.